CodyBrewer/reading-tracker-server/README.md

 ## Endpoints

 This project is leveraging the swagger-jsdoc and swagger-ui-express libraries to document the endpoints.
-Documentation is available on the `/api-docs` route.
+Documentation is available on the `/api-docs` route, [Deployed Documentation](https://reading-tracker-be.herokuapp.com/api-docs)

 ## Local Database Set Up